jpgorman/dynamic-redux-imports/README.md

 createDynamicStore(reducerDictionary, preloadedState, enhancer)
 ```

-The only difference between `createDynamicStore` and reduxs `createStore` is that the first agrument should be a dictionary of reducers for your store.
+The only difference between `createDynamicStore` and redux's `createStore` is that the first argument should be a dictionary of reducers for your store.
 Other than that `createDynamicStore` works in exactly the same was as redux's `createStore`.
 [See redux documentation for more detail.](https://redux.js.org/api/createstore)

 ```js
 const fooReducer = (state, action) => Object.assign({}, state, action.payload)